SkylineCommunications/dataminer-docs/user-guide/part_7/SkylineDataminerFolder/Elements1.md

 - To enable or disable the creation of DVE child elements, a *dvecreate* attribute can be added.
 For more information, see [Enabling or disabling the creation of DVE child elements](xref:Dynamic_virtual_elements#enabling-or-disabling-the-creation-of-dve-child-elements).

 - To enable an element simulation, a *simulation* attribute can be added.
-For more information, see [What happens when you enable simulation?](xref:Simulated_elements#what-happens-when-you-enable-simulation).
+For more information, see [What happens when you enable simulation?](xref:Simulated_elements#what-happens-when-you-enable-simulation)

 - To enable data offloads to the offload database on element level, a *\<CentralOffload>* tag can be added.
 See [Disabling data offloads to the offload database on element level](xref:Configuring_data_offloads#disabling-data-offloads-to-the-offload-database-on-element-level).